jasdumas/the-republic/README.md

 Local Connecticut Election &amp; Voter Data Analytics Projects.
 The name of the code repository is taken from [_The Republic_](https://en.wikipedia.org/wiki/Republic_(Plato)) and of course [Scandal](http://abc.go.com/shows/scandal).

-I'm intereted in learning about data analytics for election campaigns and will be storing papers, links, and projects as I learn about new statistics, modeling and bayesian approahes.
+I'm interested in learning about data analytics for election campaigns and will be storing papers, links, and projects as I learn about new statistics, modeling and bayesian approahes.

 ## Project Ideas :bulb: